 - Make oatmeal with 1 ½ cups water + 1 cup oats + 1 Tbsp butter + ¾ tsp salt.
 Let cool, stirring occasionally, until the oatmeal is no warmer than 115° (or use leftover oatmeal).

 - In a stand mixer, or large mixing bowl, combine 2 ½ tsp yeast and ¼ cup warm water.
 Let sit until the yeast has proofed and creates beer-like foam (5 to 10 minutes).
-Add the oatmeal mixture to the yeast, along with the ½ cup room-temperature water and ⅓ cup maple syrup.
-Stir or mix until it is well combined.

-- Gradually add flour and knead on low to medium speed until the dough is smooth and elastic.
-Transfer to a greased bowl, turn over once to coat, cover with plastic wrap and rise in a warm place until doubled in volume, 1 to 1 1/2 hours.
+- Transfer to a greased bowl, turn over once to coat, cover with plastic wrap, and let the dough rise in a warm place until doubled in volume, 1 to 1 ½ hours.

 - Spray two loaf pans (or a cookie sheet or cupcake tins for rolls) with cooking spray and divide the dough in half.
-On a very lightly floured surface, roll the dough into a ball and loosely cover with plastic wrap.
+On a very lightly floured surface, roll the dough into a ball and loosely cover it with plastic wrap.
 Let sit for 30 minutes.
-Form into two loaves (or several rounds for rolls) and place seam side down into pans.
-Cover again with plastic wrap and let rise until doubled in volume (1 to 1 ½ hours).

 - Preheat the oven to 375° and score each loaf with a thin blade or sharp knife before baking (basically make 3-4 small, shallow cuts in each loaf).
 Bake until the bottom sounds hollow when tapped, and your baked bread is golden brown, about 40-45 minutes.
 Let cool for 30 minutes before serving.
 Yields two loaves of maple oatmeal bread.